Education & Training

 to meet the needs of your patients.

-PCSS is a national training and clinical mentoring project developed in response to the opioid use disorder crisis.
-Made up of a coalition and led by the American Academy of Addiction Psychiatry (AAAP), PCSS’s education and training resources are developed for healthcare providers and professionals.
-The overarching goal of PCSS is to provide the most effective evidence-based clinical practices in the prevention of OUD through proper opioid prescribing practices, identifying patients with OUD, and the treatment of opioid use disorder.
+PCSS-MOUD is a national training and clinical mentoring project developed in response to the opioid use disorder crisis.
+Made up of a coalition and led by the American Academy of Addiction Psychiatry (AAAP), PCSS-MOUD’s education and training resources are developed for healthcare providers and professionals.
+The overarching goal of PCSS-MOUD is to provide the most effective evidence-based clinical practices in the prevention of OUD through proper opioid prescribing practices, identifying patients with OUD, and the treatment of opioid use disorder.

 Educational Activities by Format